Rajpratik71/Mininet-wiki/Link-modeling-using-ns-3.md

 Another approach is to spawn child ns-3 process for each simulated channel or link (link is a channel with only two devices connected).
 Each process has its own memory and maintains its own simulator, scheduler and ns-3 nodes.
 They can run concurrently and exploit multiple cores for simulating different channels.

+This approach, however, limits flexibility: after the fork of ns-3 process mininet will be not able to access ns-3 objects.
+It might be considered to implement some kind of interprocess communication between mininet and ns-3 processes for a limited set of messages, particularly for position updating.
+However, mininet will not access full ns-3 API like in the single process approach.

 ## Code